MicrosoftDocs/cpp-docs/docs/ide/add-interface-definition-library-method-wizard.md

 - The **Add method** wizard adds a method to an interface in your project and can update the class associated with the interface.
 - The **Add IDL MFC method** wizard is specific to MFC, ActiveX, or ATL projects that support MFC.

-## Add a method to your interface
+## Add a method to your IDL interface

 1. On the **View** menu, select **Class View**.

-1. In the **Class View** pane, expand the project node to display the interface to which you want to add the method.
+1. In the **Class View** pane, expand the project node to display the IDL interface (`.idl`file) to which you want to add the method.

 1. Right-click the name of the interface.